Tripura Sundari Temple, Dantewada, Chhattisgarh

 Constructed in the 14th century by the chalukya kings, The Danteshwari Temple showcases a blend of traditional chalukyan and dravidian architectural styles.
 The Temple’s intricate carvings and sculptures depict various mythological stories, reflecting the rich cultural heritage of the region.

-According to legend, A Tooth Of Goddess Sati Fell At This Location, making it a significant Shakti Peetha.
+According to legend, A Tooth Of Goddess Sati Fell at this location, Making It A Sgnificant Shakti Peetha.
 The Name “Danteshwari” Is Derived from “daanth,” meaning tooth.
 The Temple has been a center of faith and devotion for centuries, especially among the tribal communities of bastar.

 Architectural Features